brokyo/seeker_ii/docs/roadmap.md

 - [x] Improve transform UI
 - [x] Refactor generator system for better logic handling and future extensibility.
 - [x] Grid octave control (distinct from Motif)
+- [x] Add motif record region with buttons for record, generate, overdub, and play
+- [x] Confirmation animations on double click
+- [x] REC button pulsing and play button illumination are LLM generated without review.
+Take a close look.
+- [x] Playing lane illumination jumps to zero when playing and selected.
+- [x] Consider motif length and if recording should record silences
+- [x] Long press for overdub in rec section